18th-century view of Dublin City Hall, then the Royal Exchange

 Ireland makes much of its Christian heritage and the role of religion is central to many people’s lives throughout the country.
 In the 1990s, after decades of a sluggish economy, Ireland enjoyed an unparalleled economic boom and rebranded itself as a ‘Celtic Tiger’.
 Tourism plays a major role in the national economy, both rural and in the capital Dublin while agriculture plays an important role.
 Ireland also enjoys a vibrant cultural life and heritage.

-Outside of Dublin, a varied pattern of local government exists.
+Outside of Dublin, a varied pattern of local government existed.
 Local government in the Republic owes its genesis to the Local Government (Ireland) Act of 1898, which was actually passed by the United Kingdom’s Parliament at Westminster with the aim of reforming Irish councils along the lines of those recently created on the mainland.
 This ushered in a two-tier system for most of the island, with all-purpose county boroughs in large urban centres.
 Subsequent legislation passed by the Irish Parliament has amended this Act but it remains in force today, in addition to the recognition of local government’s status in the Constitution of Ireland, as amended in 1999.

 Though the pattern of local authorities in Ireland is complex and uneven, the role of local government itself corresponds to a general model of local administration, with locally-elected councils working within a policy framework determined by the centre.
 Therefore the elected element merely provides for minor local variance to such policies and the cover of local democracy within a highly centralised system.
 Principally, Irish local authorities exercise limited jurisdiction over education, health, housing, roads, water supply services, sewerage and waste, local economic development, planning, environmental protection, culture and sport and agriculture.
 A review of local government in Ireland commissioned by central government and reporting in 2006, recommended some fiscal reforms to allow for local revenue raising and more autonomy in local service provision, but this was ultimately rejected by central government.

-Local government in Ireland is overseen by the Minister for Environment, Heritage and Local Government, with civil service responsibility residing with the Department of Environment, Heritage and Local Government.
-The minister between 1997 and 2002, Noel Dempsey of Fianna Fail, was seen as a reforming minister and oversaw substantial changes, including constitutional recognition of local councils and the introduction of public service reforms.
 All councils are elected to by proportional representation and councillors generally belong to one of the Republic’s main political parties.
 Most political parties in Ireland, north and south, owe their origins to either the Irish civil war or sectarian religious considerations.
 For instance, Fianna Fail and Fine Gael represented different sides in the civil war of 1922-23.
 Catholic-led Sinn Fein, which aims for a united Ireland, organises throughout the 32 counties, while the Democratic Unionist Party does not.

 |